 The employer must determine the appropriate contribution rate by estimating the annual equivalent of the actual pay to be received in a full Scheme year (1 April to 31 March).
 The contribution rate is not based on the full-time equivalent salary.
 The employer can use one of the following to estimate the annual actual pay:

-the annual rate of contractual pay
+the annual rate of contractual pay, including the annual rate of any permanent or temporary pensionable allowance that is paid regularly

-the annual rate of contractual pay plus an estimate of the pay for non-contractual overtime or hours worked in excess of the contractual hours which might be worked in a full year
+the annual rate of contractual pay, including the annual rate of any permanent or temporary pensionable allowance that is paid regularly, plus an estimate of the pay for non-contractual overtime or hours worked in excess of the contractual hours which might be worked in a full year

 the hourly contractual rate multiplied by an estimate of the number of hours to be worked in a full year

-the weekly contractual rate multiplied by 52.143 (or whatever multiplier an employer deems appropriate)
+the weekly contractual rate, including any permanent or temporary pensionable allowances paid regularly, multiplied by 52.143 (or whatever multiplier an employer deems appropriate)

-the weekly contractual rate multiplied by 52.143 (or whatever multiplier an employer deems appropriate) plus an estimate of other pensionable payments to be made in a full year.
+the weekly contractual rate, including the annual rate of any permanent or temporary pensionable allowance that is paid regularly, multiplied by 52.143 (or whatever multiplier an employer deems appropriate) plus an estimate of other pensionable payments to be made in a full year.

 Each employer should assess the appropriate rate in a reasonable and consistent manner.